KrumpetPirate/AAXtoMP3/README.md

 Audible fails for some reason.

 ## Setup
-You will need your four byte authentication code that comes from Audible's servers.
+You will need your authentication code that comes from Audible's servers.
 This will be used by ffmpeg to perform the initial audio convert.
 You can obtain this string from a tool like [audible-activator](https://github.com/inAudible-NG/audible-activator).